eoos-systems/eoos-project-sample-applications/README.md

 #### 1.2.
 Obtain Git Repository

-This chapter will be described common approach for a system terminal, which can be different depending on operating system chosen for development.
-Thus, to generalize the approach here, we will give examples for *Bash* that can be executed on Windows and on Linux.
+This chapter will describe common approach for a system terminal, which can be different depending on operating system chosen for developing.
+Thus, to generalize the approach here, we will give examples for *Bash* that can be executed on Linux as well as on Windows.

 ###### 1.2.1.
-Create an empty directory somewhere on your disk.
+Create an empty directory somewhere on your disk

 For instance we will create *REPOSITORY*.